cdupont/CorentinDupont-WebPage/pages/legal.md

 ## Copyright Notice and Disclaimer

-All content on this website is © Eric Walkingshaw, all rights reserved, except where otherwise noted.
+All content on this website is © Corentin Dupont, all rights reserved, except where otherwise noted.
 Any views described here are my own and do not necessarily reflect the views of my employers, my colleagues, or any funding adjacencies.